October 2, 2015

 Most coffee packaging on the market are plastic bags or cans.
 Nevertheless some companies try to design packages that catch consumer attention and are functional at the same time.
-In this post we suggest you some examples of coffee packaging of brands that moved in this direction.
+In this post we suggest some examples of coffee packaging of brands that moved in this direction.

 Drop Coffee Roasters, a Swedish brand, uses a simple but attractive packaging – designed by Simon Ålander – that communicates all the simplicity and naturalness of the product.